 The quarterly report reveals the number of complaints made to Ofcom between July and September last year, about firms that provide home broadband, landline telephone, pay-monthly mobile and pay-TV.
 We include all providers with a market share over 1.5%.

-Vodafone was the most complained-about broadband provider for the second quarter in a row.
-As in last quarter, the main driver of Vodafone’s complaints was faults, service and installation problems.
-EE and Sky attracted the least complaints among broadband providers.
+Vodafone was the most complained-about broadband provider.
+Half of all complaints about Vodafone were due to faults, service and provisioning issues.
+Sky attracted the fewest complaints among broadband providers.

-Virgin Media remained the most complained-about pay-TV provider, with handling of complaints being the primary reason.
-Sky continued to attract the least complaints for pay-TV.
+Virgin Media remained the most complained-about pay-TV provider, with handling of complaints being the primary reason people complained.
+Sky continued to attract the fewest complaints among pay-TV providers.